edgedb/edgedb/docs/datamodel/index.rst

   Created dbschema/migrations/00001.edgeql
   $ gel migrate
   Applied dbschema/migrations/00001.edgeql

+Migrations are sequences of *data definition language* (DDL) commands.
+DDL is a low level language that tells the database how exactly to change the schema.
+Don't worry, you won't need to write any DDL directly, the Gel server will generate it for you.

 For a full guide on migrations, refer to the :ref:`Creating and applying migrations <ref_intro_migrations>` guide or the